-CEO Compensation.
-In setting the total compensation payable to our Chief Executive Officer, Joseph F. Pinkerton III, in fiscal 2000, the compensation committee has taken into consideration Mr. Pinkerton's prior accomplishments and strategic leadership in our industry and also sought to make that compensation competitive with the compensation paid to the chief executive officers of comparable companies.
-Additionally, the compensation committee looked to Active Power' performance and stock price appreciation for a significant percentage of his total compensation.
+CEO compensation.
+In setting the total compensation payable to our Chief Executive Officer, Joseph F. Pinkerton III, in fiscal 2002, the compensation committee has taken into consideration Mr. Pinkerton's prior accomplishments and strategic leadership in our industry and also sought to make that compensation competitive with the compensation paid to the chief executive officers of comparable companies.
+Additionally, the compensation committee looks at Active Power's performance and stock price appreciation for a significant percentage of his total compensation.

-Employee Stock Purchase Plan.
+Employee stock purchase plan.
 We maintain an employee stock purchase plan that qualifies under Section 423 of the Internal Revenue Code and permits substantially all of our U.S. employees to purchase shares of our common stock.
 Participating employees may purchase our common stock at a purchase price equal to 85% of the lower of the fair market value of our common stock at the beginning of an offering period or on the exercise date.
 Employees may designate up to 15% of their base compensation for the purchase of our common stock under this plan.
 Active Power' executive officers are eligible to participate in this program, subject to any applicable tax laws.

-Retirement Plans.
+Retirement plans.
 We maintain a plan that complies with the provisions of Section 401(k) of the Internal Revenue Code.
 Substantially all U.S. employees are eligible to participate in this plan, and eligibility for participation commences upon hiring.
 We also maintain retirement plans for certain non-U.S. employees.
 Obligations under these plans are determined in accordance with local regulations and customs.
 Active Power' executive officers are eligible to participate in this program, subject to any applicable tax laws.

-Compliance with Internal Revenue Code Section 162(m).
-Section 162(m) of the Internal Revenue Code disallows a tax deduction to publicly held companies for compensation paid to certain of their executive officers, to the extent that compensation exceeds \$1 million per covered officer in any fiscal year.
+year.
 The limitation applies only to compensation that is not considered to be performance-based.
 Active Power' 2000 Stock Incentive Plan has been structured so that any compensation deemed paid in connection with the exercise of option grants made under that plan with an exercise price equal to the fair market value of the option shares on the grant date will qualify as performance-based compensation which will not be subject to the \$1 million limitation.
-Cash and other non-performance based compensation paid to Active Power' executive officers for fiscal 2000 did not exceed the \$1 million limit per officer, and the compensation committee does not anticipate that the non-performance based compensation to be paid to the company's executive officers will exceed that limit.
+Cash and other non-performance based compensation paid to Active Power' executive officers for fiscal 2001 did not exceed the \$1 million limit per officer, and the compensation committee does not anticipate that the non-performance based compensation to be paid to the company's executive officers will exceed that limit.
 Because it is unlikely that the cash compensation payable to any of the company's executive officers in the foreseeable future will approach the \$1 million limit, the compensation committee has decided at this time not to take any action to limit or restructure the elements of cash compensation payable to the company's executive officers.
 The compensation committee will reconsider this decision should the individual cash compensation of any executive officer ever approach the \$1 million level.